Here you’ll find the whole story.

 We believe that transparency is important, so it’s going to be a long read ;)

-So I won’t lie about it: I am not doing this just for altruistic reasons.
+So I won’t lie about it: I didn't start this just for altruistic reasons.
 I wanted something mine, I wanted to build something, I wanted to be the one making the decisions and not be responsible to anyone else but myself.

 Since climbing is my biggest passion, I wanted to do something with, and about it.